 The importance of mathematical and statistical techniques is increasing in science and engineering as new fields employing sophisticated mathematical models are constantly emerging.
 The driving forces for such development are the ever-increasing computational resources, which should be used wisely and to their full power.
 This requires educating mathematicians who are able to interact and collaborate with experts in application areas.
 The major in Applied Mathematics responds to this need.

-The Systems and Operations Research major educates experts who master quantitative methods and can tackle decision making problems arising during the planning and management of complex systems.
+The Systems and Operations Research major educates experts who master quantitative methods and can tackle decision making problems related to arising during the planning and management of complex systems.
 Core topics in the major are optimisation, statistics, forecasting, dynamic systems, simulation, and decision and risk analysis.
-The major includes hands-on laboratory exercises and project assignments on real problems posed by external organisations.
+The major includes hands-on laboratory assignments exercises and team-based projects sassignments on real problems posed by external organisations.

 Overall, the major is founded on a balanced engineering-economic approach which builds on structured problem solving, systems thinking, and mathematical modeling.
 This approach allows operations research (OR) professionals to optimise the use of limited resources, to improve the efficiency of production and services, and to support decisions in recognition of risks and multiple objectives.

 Examples of possible topics covered in the programme include:

 - Computational Algebraic Geometry (5 ECTS)

 - Decision Making and Problem Solving (5 ECTS)